OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 Self-contained deployment of Sunstone (using ``opennebula-sunstone`` system service) is sufficient for small to medium installations.
 This is no longer enough when the service has lots of concurrent users and the number of objects in the system is high (for example, more than 2000 simultaneous Virtual Machines).

 The Sunstone server is implemented as a Rack server.
 This makes it suitable to run in any web server that supports this protocol.
 In the Ruby world this is the standard supported by most web servers.
-We now can select web servers that support spawning multiple processes, like Unicorn, or embedding the service inside Apache HTTP Server or Nginx using the Passenger module.
-Another benefit will be the ability to run Sunstone in several servers and balance the load between them.
+We can now select web servers that support spawning multiple processes, like Unicorn, or embedding the service inside Apache HTTP Server or Nginx using the Passenger module.
+Another benefit is the ability to run Sunstone on several servers and balance the load between them.

 .. _suns_advance_federated:

-.. warning:: Deploying Sunstone behind a proxy in a federated environment requires some specific configuration to properly handle the Sunstone headers required by the Federation.
+.. warning:: Deploying Sunstone behind a proxy in a federated environment requires specific configuration to properly handle the Sunstone headers required by the Federation.

   - **nginx**: enable ``underscores_in_headers on;`` and ``proxy_pass_request_headers on;``

 **Memcached**

-Sunstone needs to store user sessions so it does not ask for user/password for every action.
-By default Sunstone is configured to use memory sessions, that is, the sessions are stored in the process memory.
+Sunstone needs to store user sessions so it doesn't ask for user/password for every action.
+By default Sunstone is configured to use memory sessions meaning that the sessions are stored in the process memory.
 Thin and webrick web servers do not spawn new processes but new threads, and all of them have access to that session pool.
 When using more than one process for the Sunstone server, there must be a service that stores the session information and can be accessed by all the processes.
 OpenNebula is using the ``memcached`` server for this purpose.
 It comes with most distributions and its default configuration should be OK.

 Change the value of ``:sessions`` to ``memcache`` in the Sunstone configuration (``/etc/one/sunstone-server.conf``).